Bad Idea: Using Spice to Avoid Dirty Drug Screens

 Needless to say, using synthetic pot to pass drug tests complicates treatment services, but it also produces an arguably more serious problem – it creates incentive to use a dangerous and youth-oriented drug.

 Known as Spice, K2, Mojo and numerous other brand names, synthetic marijuana produces the similar effects of marijuana, or cannabis.
 Spice is typically a mixture of spices, herbs and shredding plants, which is then sprayed with chemical compounds that produce similar effects of THC, the active ingredient in pot.
+There are also many dangers of synthetic marijuana.

 The Low-Down on Spice